ameykaulavkar/NeuroBridge-App-/NeuroBridge_README.md

 ## Inspiration

-For approximately **1 in 5 people**, reading is not a natural or effortless activity.
+For approximately **1 in 10 people**, reading is not a natural or effortless activity.
 Dyslexia, the most common reading-related neurodivergent condition, affects processing of written language — not intelligence.
 Yet almost all digital reading experiences (e-books, articles, PDFs, educational apps) are built with a one-size-fits-all typography that is hostile to the dyslexic brain: narrow letter-spacing, long unbroken paragraphs, standard serif or sans-serif fonts with visually similar letterforms, and no syllable indicators.

-We built NeuroBridge because we believe that with the right tools, every neurodivergent individual can read with confidence.
+I built NeuroBridge because we believe that with the right tools, every neurodivergent individual can read with confidence.
 The bridge metaphor is intentional — NeuroBridge meets users exactly where they are and helps them reach where they want to go.

 ---